almin/almin/docs/TutorialTodoApp.md

     - POJO(Plain Old JavaScript Object)
 - What is infra layer?
     - Repository
-- Which one should you used repository or store?
+- Which one should you use repository or store?
     - Where is persistent data? - repository
     - Where is data for view? - store